Locations:

 Are they safe during pregnancy?

 These purified proteins help improve the appearance of fine lines and wrinkles.
-Some people also use botulinum toxins to treat chronic health issues.
+Some also use botulinum toxins to treat chronic health issues.

 To provide you with some guidance, plastic surgeon James Zins, MD, answers commonly asked questions about Botox and pregnancy.